-Author Title Publisher and date Colin Renfrew & Paul Bahn The Cambridge World Prehistory Cambridge University Press 2014 Colin Humphreys The Mystery of the Last Supper CUP 2011
+Author Title Publisher and date Colin Renfrew & Paul Bahn The Cambridge World Prehistory Cambridge University Press 2014

 Website addresses

 Note Students of the Institute of Continuing Education are entitled to 20% discount on books published by Cambridge University Press (CUP) which are purchased at the Press bookshop, 1 Trinity Street, Cambridge (Mon-Sat 9am - 5:30pm, Sun 11am - 5pm).
 A letter or email confirming acceptance on to a current Institute course should be taken as evidence of enrolment.